 After the employee has returned to work from the occupational hazard leave (for details refer to test script of scope item FJ7 - in case the Time Off module has been implemented in the Employee Central instance –, or scope item 10B - in case the Time Off for Leave of Absence module has been implemented in the Employee Central instance), check if the data maintained in the Occupational Hazards infotype is still up-to-date.
 If required, adapt the data by choosing the Pencil icon next to the relevant record and entering the updated details.
 For example, set field OH Case Status to Case closed.

-Payroll-Relevant Employee Data for United States (US)
+United States (US)

 Note